Java Portlet Specification: Specifications

-A portlet is managed by a portlet container.
-Portlet standards platform independent application programming interfaces that are intended to enable software developers to create portlets that can be plugged into any portal supporting the standards.
+Portlet standards are platform independent application programming interfaces that are intended to enable software developers to create portlets that can be plugged into any portal supporting the standards.
 An example is the Java Portlet Specification.
 A Java portlet resembles a Java Servlet, but produces fragments rather than complete documents, and is not bound by a URL.
+A Java Portlet Specification (JSR) defines a contract between portlets and the portlet container.
+JSRs provides a convenient programming model for Java portlet developers.